 York’s one of those cities that just seems to have so many things to do, and it can be difficult to know where to begin your short break.
-So to help you make the most of your limited time there, we’ve put together a 2-day itinerary, highlighting the activities we’d suggest you incorporate into your break!
+So to help you make the most of your limited time there, we’ve put together a 2-day itinerary, highlighting the activities we’d suggest you incorporate into your short break in York.

 Morning – Walk the Walls